How to Paint IKEA Furniture and Mistakes to Avoid

 shellac-based primer for painting IKEA furniture

 I HIGHLY recommend using one of the paints I recommend for painting furniture.
-Quality matters!
-Latex paint is just not well-suited for painting furniture.
+Quality paint matters!
+Latex paint is not meant for painting furniture and using it is the other big mistake you should avoid when painting furniture.
 One of the paints I love and use often is Amy Howard At Home One-Step Paint

 To get a smooth finish, I like to use a dense foam roller for the large, flat surfaces.
 I only use a brush for any details that I can't reach with the foam roller.